ct-clmsn/nim-sos/README.md

 New users are encouraged to review the OpenSHMEM specification [here](http://openshmem.org/site/Specification).
 Programs implemented using `nim-sos` will require use of the [SPMD style](https://en.wikipedia.org/wiki/SPMD).

+*Symmetric scalars* will not work if defined outside the `sosSymmetricScalar` block!

 # What is the *Symmetric Array*?